roboflow/inference/docs/workflows/create_workflow_block.md

 ## Definition of block class

-At this stage, manifest of our simple block is ready, we will continue with our example, letting [advanced topics](#advanced-topics) section to cover more details that would be just distractions at this stage.
+At this stage, the manifest of our simple block is ready, we will continue with our example.
+You can check out the [advanced topics](#advanced-topics) section for more details that would just be a distractions now.

 ### Base implementation